Abdssamie/AquaPP/README.md

-# AquaPP
+# Moondesk

-AquaPP is a .NET Avalonia UI application designed to provide a comprehensive solution for water quality management and treatment process optimization.
+Moondesk is a .NET Avalonia UI application designed to provide a comprehensive solution for water quality management and treatment process optimization.
 It offers features for data entry, chat-based interactions, and dashboard visualizations to help users monitor and manage water-related data efficiently.

 ![Diagram](AquaPP/Assets/diagram-export-11-16-2025-9_53_24-PM.png)